 More information about PrEP research.

-The World Health Organisation (WHO) has recommended that PrEP should be made available immediately for those men who have sex with men (MSM) at greatest risk.
+The World Health Organisation (WHO) has recommended that PrEP should be made available immediately for those MSM at greatest risk.

 More about how PrEP works and how to access it.

 PrEP in England